Learning how to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 patterns we can become unconsciously lost in for hours, days or even

 How do we do this?
-By taking a step back from ourselves and
+By learning to step back and

-objectively watching the mind in action – as if we were sitting in a
+objectively watch the mind in action – as if we were sitting in a

 cinema watching the thoughts appear on a screen.